-- 1. Examinable material on with notice and without notice applications will consist of general rules about applications for court orders; definitions; where to make an application; time when an application is made; applications which may be decided without a hearing; service of order and application where application made without notice; application to set aside or vary order made without notice; power of the court to proceed in the absence of a party; applications that are totally without merit; applications without service of application notice; claims in the Civil National Business Centre; hearings; orders for interim remedies; time when an order for an interim remedy may be made; how to apply for an interim remedy; notice of application; interim remedy order hearings in private; urgent applications and applications without notice; and orders for injunctions.
-The relevant material is addressed in CPR 23.1-2, 23.5 and 23.8-12; CPR 25.1, 25.2 and 25.3; PD 23A paragraphs 3, 5, 6.1-6.3,; PD 25A paragraphs 4 and 5; and the commentary at paragraphs 25.3.2 and 25.3.4 of Volume 1 of 'Civil Procedure' (the White Book) 2024. - 2.
+- 1. Examinable material on with notice and without notice applications will consist of general rules about applications for court orders; definitions; where to make an application; time when an application is made; applications which may be decided without a hearing; service of order and application where application made without notice; application to set aside or vary order made without notice; power of the court to proceed in the absence of a party; applications that are totally without merit; applications without service of application notice; claims in the Civil National Business Centre; hearings; orders forcourt's powers to grant interim remedies; time when an order for an interim remedy may be made timing; how to apply for an interim remedyapplications and evidence; notice-of application; interim remedy order hearings in private; urgent applications and applications without notice; and orders for injunctions form of order.
+The relevant material is addressed in CPR 23.1-2, 23.5 and 23.8-12; CPR 25.1, 25.2, and 25.3, 25.8 and 25.9; PD 23A paragraphs 3, 5, and 6.1-6.3; PD 25A paragraphs 4 and 5; and the commentary at paragraphs 25.3.2 and 25.3.4 of Volume 1 of 'Civil Procedure' (the White Book) 20242025. - 2.
 Examinable material on documentation required in interim applications will consist of application notice to be filed; notice of an application; what an application notice must include; service of a copy of the application notice, application notices; giving notice of an application; and evidence.
-The relevant material is addressed in CPR 23.3-4 and 23.6-7; PD 23A paragraphs 2, 4 and 7; and the commentary at paragraph 25.3.3 of Volume 1 of 'Civil Procedure' (the White Book) 2024. - 3.
+The relevant material is addressed in CPR 23.3-4 and 23.6-7; PD 23A paragraphs 2, 4 and 7; and the commentary at paragraph 25.3.3 of Volume 1 of 'Civil Procedure' (the White Book) 20242025. - 3.
 Examinable material on periods of notice in interim applications will consist of service of a copy of the application notice; and giving notice of an application.
 The relevant material is addressed in CPR 23.7 and PD23A paragraph 4. - 4.
 Examinable material on the duty of full and frank disclosure in without notice applications will consist of an applicant's disclosure duties where application is made without notice; an applicant's disclosure duties where application made on short notice; discharge of injunction for material non-disclosure; applications to set aside for material non-disclosure not to be made without proper reason; and discharge and re-grant of an injunction.
-The relevant material is addressed in the commentary at paragraphs 25.3.5-25.3.8 of Volume 1 of 'Civil Procedure' (the White Book) 2024.
+The relevant material is addressed in the commentary at paragraphs 25.3.58.1-25.3.88.5 of Volume 1 of 'Civil Procedure' (the White Book) 20242025.